-The Heart Of England Way
+The Heart Of England Way | |

 By Mark Walford

-Drayton Basset with the sunshine and the sun cream ….
+Drayton Basset: Sunshine and sun cream ….

 I took a peek outside as I got ready for the day and was greeted by an almost perfect Spring morning with brilliant sunshine beaming down out of an azure sky.
 It was a bank holiday and this weather was, therefore, atypical.
 I remembered a little belatedly that I hadn’t included sun cream on my shopping list for this walk.